kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Story 1: Distributed Workload

-An ML engineer is running distributed training jobs using `Workload` API.
+An ML engineer is running distributed training jobs using Workload API.
 The `Workload` defines a `PodGroup` named `worker` with `replicas: 10` and `policy.gang.minCount: 8`.
 This means the job has 10 replicas, each consisting of at least 8 pods.

-To protect this long-running job from voluntary disruptions (like node drains), the user wants to ensure at least 9 of the 10 worker groups remain available.
+To protect this long-running job from voluntary disruptions, the user wants to ensure at least 9 of the 10 worker groups remain available.

 This user would create a PDB targeting the worker pods: